jaberg/scipy_proceedings/papers/brent_komer_hpsklearn_condensed/paper_condensed.rst

 Care should be taken to identify these parameters in each model and they may need to be treated differently during exploration.

 It is possible for a user to add their own classifier to the search space as long as it fits the scikit-learn interface.
-This currently requires some understanding of how hyperopt-sklearn's code is structured and it would be nice to improve the support for this so minimal effort is required by the user.
+This currently requires some understanding of how Hyperopt-Sklearn's code is structured and it would be nice to improve the support for this so minimal effort is required by the user.
 We also plan to allow the user to specify alternate scoring methods besides just accuracy and F-measure, as there can be cases where these are not best suited to the particular problem.

-We have shown here that Hyperopt's random search, annealing search, and TPE algorithms make Hyperopt-sklearn viable, but the slow convergence in e.g. Figure :ref:`perclf` and :ref:`validtpe` suggests that other optimization algorithms might be more call-efficient.
+We have shown here that Hyperopt's random search, annealing search, and TPE algorithms make Hyperopt-Sklearn viable, but the slow convergence in e.g. Figure :ref:`perclf` and :ref:`validtpe` suggests that other optimization algorithms might be more call-efficient.
-The development of Bayesian optimization algorithms is an active research area, and  we look forward to looking at how other search algorithms interact with hyperopt-sklearn's search spaces.
+The development of Bayesian optimization algorithms is an active research area, and  we look forward to looking at how other search algorithms interact with Hyperopt-Sklearn's search spaces.
 Hyperparameter optimization opens up a new art of matching the parameterization of search spaces to the strengths of search algorithms.

-Computational wall time spent on search is of great practical importance, and hyperopt-sklearn currently spends a significant amount of time evaluating points that are un-promising.
+Computational wall time spent on search is of great practical importance, and Hyperopt-Sklearn currently spends a significant amount of time evaluating points that are un-promising.
 Techniques for recognizing bad performers early could speed up search enormously [Swe14]_, [Dom14]_.
-Relatedly, hyperopt-sklearn currently lacks support for K-fold cross-validation.
+Relatedly, Hyperopt-Sklearn currently lacks support for K-fold cross-validation.
 In that setting, it will be crucial to follow SMAC in the use of racing algorithms to skip un-necessary folds.

 Summary and Further Reading
 ---------------------------